milankathiriya/flutter_questions/Readme.md

 8. Explain CRUD operations with detail in example.
 9. Difference between Relation & Non-Relation DB.
 10. List pros. & cons. of Relation & Non-Relation DB.
+11. In which formats, data can be stored using Shared Preferences?
+12. Explain a complete procedure for setup sign_up & sign_in mechanism for multiple users in Flutter using Shared Preferences.
+13. Explain a complete procedure for setup sign_up & sign_in mechanism for multiple users with different user_roles in Flutter using SQLite.
+14. Explain a complete procedure for setup sign_up & sign_in mechanism for multiple users with different user_roles in Flutter using Firebase Firestore Database.
+Do not use Firebase Authentication Service.
+15. Explain how to achieve AUTOINCREMENT feature in Firebase Firestore database manually?
+16. Explain FOREIGN KEY concept in SQL with example in detail.

 ---